thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 --- abstract

 This document specifies an instantiation of Privacy Pass Architecture {{RFC9576}}
-that allows for a reverse flow from the Origin to the Client/Attester/Issuer.
+that allows for a "reverse" flow from the Origin to the Client.
-It describes a method for an Origin to perform new issuances on requests for which a token is redeemed.
+It describes a method for an Origin to issue new tokens in response to a request in which requests for which a token is redeemed.

 --- middle

 # Introduction

 This document specifies an instantiation of Privacy Pass Architecture {{RFC9576}}
-that allows for a reverse flow from the Origin to the Client/Attester/Issuer.
+that allows for a reverse flow from the Origin to the Client.

-In other words, it specifies a way for an Origin to act as an Attester.
+In other words, it specifies a way for an Origin to act as an Attester + Issuer.

 # Motivation

-With Privacy Pass issuance as described in {{RFC9576}}, once a token is sent by a Client, it is considered spent and must be discarded.
-This guarantees unlinkability.
-If a token was to be spent twice, the request would be linkable by the Origin.
+With Privacy Pass issuance as described in {{RFC9576}}, once a token is sent by a Client, it is considered spent and cannot be reused in order to guarantee unlinkability.
+If a token were to be spent twice, the two requests would be linkable by the Origin.

-Not being able to send a token twice has shortcomings.
+However, requiring that all tokens are spent only once means that Clients might need to request more tokens for new requests, even if the request that included the original token doesn't need to "spend" that token from the Origin's perspective (due to the request ending up being insignificant to the Origin).
-This draft provides a mechanism for an Origin to provide tokens, allowing reuse without reaching out to the initial Issuer.
+This draft provides a mechanism for an Origin to provide tokens, allowing reuse without reaching out to the initial Attester and Issuer.

-## Refund token
+## Refunding tokens

-Certain Origin use privacy pass to limit the rate of request they receive over a certain time window because of resource constraints.
+Certain Origin use Privacy Pass tokens to rate-limit requests they receive over a certain time window because of resource constraints.
 If a Client sends a request that can be served without utilising that resource, the Origin would like to authorise them to do a second request.
 This is the case for request requiring compute and the compute is low,